 Awards and Recognitions

 In 2017, the Michigan State University College of Nursing bestowed the Recent Graduate Achievement Award to Dr. Osier.
-More recently, Dr. Osier was recognized by the Austin American Statesman in 2019 for their dedication and committment to the nursing profession.
+More recently, Dr. Osier was recognized by the Austin American Statesman in 2019 for their dedication and commitment to the nursing profession.